samiksome/Scripts/README.md

 If `--jpeg` is speicified all images are converted to JPEG.
 Similarly if `--png` is specified all images are converted to PNG.
 If none is specified images are kept in their source format.

 `--quality` specifies the JPEG compression quality or PNG compression level for `pillow`.
 It must be an integer between 0 and 100 for JPEG and 0-9 for PNG.

+If `--merge_dirs` is specified images in sub-directories are moved to the parent directory while appending the sub-directory's name before it.
+Useful if the comic contains logical parts which should have a common prefix (Should generally be used along with `--no-rename` to keep said prefixes).

 `--no-rename` if specified keeps the original file names of the images, otherwise they are renamed as `01.jpg`, `02.jpg`, `03.jpg`, ... (the numbers are padded with as many zeros as required). `--delete` if specified deletes the original image files as well as the directory.